Krivoblotsky/Crutch-Snippet/README.md

 # Crutch-Snippet
-The ASCII Crutch codesnippet for XCode.
+The ASCII Crutch codesnippet for Xcode.
 For those who really needs.
 You will never forget to fix some bad things, quick workarounds, or code that smells, just mark it with a crutch.

 ```objc